Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 14. Your family’s diet changes dramatically from week to week.

 One week it’s all organic vegetables, the next it’s takeaways every night.
-This inconsistency in eating habits can lead to nutritional imbalances and make it difficult for you to develop a healthy relationship with food.
+Experiencing eating habits that are all over the place can lead to nutritional imbalances and make it difficult for you to develop a healthy relationship with food.
 It may also create confusion about what constitutes a balanced diet.

 15. Your parents frequently change jobs or career paths.

 Just as you get used to their current job, they’re off to something new.
-This constant career shifting can create financial instability and stress in the household.
+Seeing them constantly change careers and not stick with anyone thing can create financial instability and stress in the household.
 It may also make it difficult for you to understand the value of career planning or job stability.

 16. Your family’s religious or spiritual beliefs are in constant flux.